 Now we know.

-Update Dec.
-01, 2016: Before we had to think about what to call the pistol in English, it already had a name in French.
+- 2016 Dec.
+01: Before we had to think about what to call the pistol in English, it already had a name in French.
 Wikipedia en français says the pistol, made by Fabrique Nationale starting in 1935, was named the “Browning GP 35.”
 “GP” stands for “Grande Puissance,” which means “High Power.”
 Some French speakers call it the “P-35.”
 Hyphens or not?
 Unknown.